vis-au/progressive-steering/backend/README.md

 Change the user name and password properties defined in `DB_server.py:192` to reflect your configuration.

 To work with the airbnb data, create a new schema on your MySQL instance and name it `airbnb`.
 Then import the data from `MySQL data/listings.csv` into a new table and name it `listings` (see the [MySQL workbench documentation](https://dev.mysql.com/doc/workbench/en/wb-admin-export-import-table.html) for a description on how to import CSV files into a database).
+Likewise, import the data from `plotted.csv` into a table named `plotted`.

 ## Launching the Backend
 To launch the backend, run the following command: